On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: Proof outline

 \section{Proof outline}

 The proof of Theorem~\ref{thm:asymptotic-normality} consists of three major steps:

 \paragraph*{Step 1: Approximating the maximizing vector.} The first step is to find a good approximation for a maximizing vector $\vv_n$ for $\opera{A_n}$, as defined in \eqref{def-maxvecn}.
 As stated in Theorem~\ref{thm:maximizer-vector}, we can precisely characterize the $\ell_\infty$ distance between $\vv_n$ and $n^{-1/r} \1$, the scaled vector of all ones in $\R^n$.
 In fact we work with a general \emph{deterministic} sequence of symmetric nonnegative matrices (see Proposition~\ref{prop:vec-close}).
 When $p<r$, the required $\ell_\infty$-bound follows whenever the row sums are approximately the same, which we call \emph{almost regularity} (see Definition~\ref{defn:almost-regular}).
-We actually have a short and elementary proof for the $p<r$ case.
-The proof for the case $p=r$, is more complicated and requires that, given any subset $V_n\subset [n]$, `most' indices $i$ satisfy $\sum_{j\in V_n} a_{ij}^n \approx \mu_n |V_n|$.
-We call the latter property, which is stated more precisely in Definition~\ref{defn:well-balanced}, \emph{well-balancedness}.
-The well-balancedness property is closely related to the concept of quasi-random graphs, as elaborated in Remark~\ref{rem:well-balanced-quasi-random}.
-Under Assumption~\ref{assumption-1}, our sequence of random matrices satisfy almost regularity and well-balancedness properties almost surely, which concludes Theorem~\ref{thm:maximizer-vector}.
+We actually have a short and elementary proof when $p<r$.
+The proof for the case $p=r$ is more complicated and requires that the entries of $A_n^TA_n$ be of order $n\mu_n^2$.
+We call the latter property, which is stated more precisely in Definition~\ref{defn:two-hop}, \emph{well-connectedness}.